 The OSHA TOP 10 Violations of 2017 list has been released.
 While many may yawn at the sight of a list that has little variation year-to-year, it is important to remember why this list exists: To provide a starting point for improving worker safety and place emphasis on the most frequent hazards.

-The violations of this list remain atop others because they present some of the greatest risks of injury and they are more susceptible to failure due to complacency, critical errors, or lack of proper training.
+The violations on this list remain above others because they present some of the greatest risks of injury and are more susceptible to failure due to complacency, critical errors, or lack of proper training.
 For this reason, they are worth revisiting in your safety program and emphasizing even if you are already in compliance.

 "The OSHA Top 10 is more than just a list, it is a blueprint for keeping workers safe," said National Safety Council President and CEO Deborah A.P.
 Hersman.
 "When we all work together to address hazards, we can do the best job possible to ensure employees go home safely each day."